 Two other minor differences are that the first menu is named “About” in the Windows version and is named “IV Swinger 2” in the Mac version, and there is a “Window” menu in the Mac version.
-Otherwise they are identical.
+Otherwise, they are identical.

 About Menu (Windows)

 This menu has only one item: “About IV Swinger 2”.
-This brings up a dialog with the software version number, open source license info and copyright.
+This brings up a dialog with the software version number, open-source license info and copyright.

 IV Swinger 2 Menu (Mac)